Culver Knives

 This is a 30" long piece of 3" x 1/4" steel that is bolted to the work rest to provide a longer support for grinding long blades.
 The long plate has been drilled and tapped for 1/4" bolts that come up through holes drilled in the work rest.

-This is a small platten that is bolted under the grinding belt by a drilled and tapped hole in the platen fork.
-The bolt slot in the small platten is slotted for adjustment.
-I use this small platten for starting the rolled edges on my blades.
+This is a small platen that is bolted under the grinding belt by a drilled and tapped hole in the platen fork.
+The bolt slot in the small platen is slotted for adjustment.
+I use this small platen for starting the rolled edges on my blades.

 I have drilled and tapped holes in the platen fork to allow me to bolt the work rest onto the fork in a vertical position.
 I had to mill about .030" from the work rest arm, just behind the work rest to allow the work rest arm to clear the platen.
 This set-up makes it a lot easier to grind things like the edges of handle slabs square.